Steveorevo/node-red-contrib-publishflows/README.md

 ### Using the Example Scenario "Test Subflow" in Your Project
 Now you can use the "Test Subflow" in your own/multiple other projects; maintaining the original "Test Subflow" separately [within the project publishflows-test](http://github.com/steveorevo/publishflows-test).

+Create a new project and use the Project Settings menu option from the right side menu or click the '...'
+Project info button and select the Dependencies tab.
+From here, you may click the "edit" button to edit the list of project dependencies.
+The example publishflows-test project containing the subflow "Test Subflow" can be used in our own project by listing it in the dependencies section.

+Because the publishflows-test project is hosted on github.com, we can use NodeJS' abbreviated format to list the item as a dependency.
+Your own github based projects can be easily referred to by just typing your username, forward slash, the project name, hashtag, master.
+I.e. [steveorevo/publishflows-test#master](https://github.com/steveorevo/publishflows-test) refers to our example dependency.

 ## What to Publish
 A PublishFlows project should only publish elements that it wishes to furnish to